BGMine13/netjack_pifm/README.md

 On your other computer :
 * Start your jack server (eg with $jack_control start)
 * start the netjack master (eg with $jack_control iload netmanager)
-* put some sound in the "piFm" jack client.
+* put some sound in the "piFm" jack client (eg with pulseaudio)
-* ????
 * Enjoy !

 For change RDS info :